Enjoy a long weekend with this guide to cultural happenings around Grand Junction

-While you’re at The Blue Pig, be sure to buy a copy of The Grand Valley Magazine, which is packed with wonderful photos, recipes, happenings, stories and more — all pertaining to the Grand Valley.
+While you’re at The Blue Pig, be sure to buy a copy of The Grand Valley Magazine, which is packed with wonderful photos, recipes, happenings, stories and more — all pertaining to Grand Junction.

 If you check out Chef Wayne’s Food & Wine itinerary, you’ll see that his suggestions coincide geographically with this itinerary, so you can do them all.

 Evening — Check out the local events calendar (also available in the local papers (The Daily Sentinel and the Grand Junction Free Press) or Visit Grand Junction’s online Events Calendar to decide what trips to embark on.
 There are a multitude of entertainment and cultural options waiting to be discovered.

 A cultural tour of Grand Junction just wouldn’t be complete without a trip to the Western Colorado Center for the Arts (affectionately called The Art Center by locals).
 Here you’ll discover a minimum of three exhibits at any given time.
 The fine art variety is vast — from contemporary to traditional, two-dimensional and three-dimensional, even an occasional bonsai exhibit.
 The Art Center also houses a wonderful gift shop featuring arts and crafts from several of the area’s artists.
 The center is a visual delight and cultural oasis.

-With so many wonderful artists who love to share their talents, the Grand Valley truly is an artists’ haven.
+With so many wonderful artists who love to share their talents, Grand Junction truly is an artists’ haven.